-Lynne spent 15 years as a journalist and then launched a company providing Marketing, Public Relations and Business Development support to entrepreneurs and organizations.
+Lynne spent 15 years as a journalist and then launched a Marketing & Business Development company.

-The mother of four, Lynne resides in Detroit with her husband, Dan, and continues to make sense of the world through writing.
+The mother of four, Lynne resides in metro Detroit with her husband, Dan, and a revolving combination of her young adult children.

-Lynne writes stories about strong Jewish women that inspire people to love their lives.
-She writes about the power of everyday actions and rituals to fill life with meaning and find joy in the familiar.
+Her books feature compelling Jewish characters and inspire people to love their lives.
+Lynne writes about the power of everyday actions and rituals to fill life with meaning and find joy in the familiar.

 Lynne launched the Make Meaning Podcast in 2018 to speak with interesting people about how they find meaning in work and purpose in life.
-Lynne focuses on interviewing authors, writers and people who work in publishing.
+Lynne interviews authors and people in publishing.